tatpongkatanyukul/iDNAM/README.md

 * "On startup Blender scans the ```scripts/startup/``` directory for Python modules and imports them."
 (See [API Overview](https://docs.blender.org/api/current/info_overview.html))
   * E.g., ```C:\Program Files\Blender Foundation\Blender 3.4\3.4\scripts\startup```
+  * "To run as modules:"
+    * "Copy into one of the directories ```scripts/startup```, where they will be automatically imported on startup."
+    * "Define as an add-on, enabling the add-on will load it as a Python module."

 ---
 ## Logs